 aria-describedby are two of the ARIA attributes that require another element to be given an

-aria-label attribute overrides any native label and modifies the name property in the accessibility tree, though it’s best used when an element doesn’t already have a native label.
-When you add
+aria-label attribute overrides any native label of an element and modifies its name property in the accessibility tree.
+It is best used when an element doesn’t already have a native label.
+When added, the string value of the